2211 Dunford Hall

 The Student Government Association is a body composed of students pursuing the betterment of this institution so that all members of the university community are beneficiaries of the opportunities and advantages available in an environment conducive to growth.
 Members of SGA work as resources and advocates for students to ensure effective representation of students’ thoughts, ideas, and concerns about campus and community affairs.

-There are seven branches within the Student Government Association: the Executive Branch, the Student Senate, the Graduate Student Senate, the First Year Council, the Judicial Branch, and Administrative Committees.
+There are seven branches within the Student Government Association: the Executive Branch, the Undergraduate Student Senate, the First-Year Council, the Judicial Branch, and Student Services and Administrative Committees.
 The Executive Branch consists of the president, vice president, student services director, and other members of the Executive Cabinet.
 All legislative and executive decisions are made in consultation with and subject to final actions and decisions by the chancellor and his cabinet, the president, and the Board of Trustees of the University of Tennessee.

 Student Academic Seats (30 seats)